tml/badger/README.md

     JSON object containing the string attribute:
     "dsa": Base64-encoded public DSA key.

     A record may include any other attributes.
-A record must not be more than 1023 bytes in length.

 The Party: An Analogy in Plain English